kfritzsc/nmrassign-nsgaII/README.md

 nmrassign
 =========
-Fortran and Python tools for assigning protein NMR data.
+Fortran and Python tools for assigning protein NMR data with multi-objective optimization.

 Tools to help assign protein (solid-state) NMR spectra with resonance overlap and missing peaks.
 The project is based on the methods of Tycko *et.